inm-web-labs/vue-format-amount-input/README.md

 - 0.2.03 - fixed logic behind removing currency from value
 - 0.2.04 - removed console.logs
 - 0.2.05 - fixed logic when on clear of value, currency would be showed; fixed setSelectionRange to only be trigger if user is focus on input
+- 0.2.06 - Fixed maxValue validations and handling